Jona1302/My-Dotfiles/README.md

 | WIN + W        | ChaingeWallpaper
 | WIN + V        | fullscreen a window
 | WIN + R        | reload swww (wallpaper)
-| Esc            | cloes mini windows like rofi
+| Esc            | closes mini windows like rofi

 ## Bugs ##

 - wallpaper
-   - if the wallpaper is to small some times press `Win + R`
+   - If the wallpaper is to small some times press `Win + R`